grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

 A tutorial should build up easy successes.
 The length of a tutorial can vary from a few steps to many subtasks.

-If you have an idea for a tutorial you’d like to develop, contact the Grafana Labs documentation team.
+If you have an idea for a tutorial you'd like to develop, contact the Grafana Labs documentation team.
 Internal contributors can reach out on Slack and external contributors can send email to [`docs@grafana.com`](mailto:docs@grafana.com) or reach out on the #docs channel on the [Grafana Labs Community Slack](https://slack.grafana.com/).

 ## Tutorial structure